AntumMT/mod-whitelist/README.md

     - Adds a username to whitelist & allows access to server.
   - ***/whitelist remove <name>***
     - Removes a username from whitelist & denies access to server.
+- Settings:
+  - ***whitelist.enable***
+    - Enables/Disables denying access to users not on the whitelist.
+    - Enabled by default.
+  - ***whitelist.message***
+    - Changes the default message *"This server is whitelisted and you are not on the whitelist."*

 ---